Irving H. Saypol: Career

 After working for a period for the City Corporation Counsel after law school, Irving Saypol established his own practice.
 In 1945 he was appointed as Chief Assistant United States Attorney, and four years later to the top position in the region as the United States Attorney for the Southern District of New York.
 Irving Saypol led the prosecution of several members of the Communist Party of the United States (CPUSA), including Eugene Dennis, William Z. Foster, John Gates, Robert G. Thompson, Gus Hall, William Remington, Abraham Brothman, and Miriam Moskowitz.
 As a result of these prosecutions, Time described Saypol as "the nation's number one legal hunter of top communists."

 From 1950 to 1951 Saypol served as Chief Prosecutor for the federal government in the espionage case against Julius and Ethel Rosenberg and Morton Sobell.
-He gained a reputation as an efficient prosecutor of Communists.

 Saypol was elected in 1951 to a 14-year term on the New York Supreme Court, serving from 1952 until 1968.
-Saypol was one of 14 judges indicted by a controversial special prosecutor.
-Appointed to investigate police corruption, this prosecutor pursued the judiciary.
-None of the prosecutions was successful.
-In Saypol's case the court found that the allegation of the $125 bribery, as stated in the indictment, was unsubstantiated.
+Saypol was one of 14 judges indicted by a special prosecutor.
+Appointed to investigate police corruption, this prosecutor pursued the judiciary as well.
+None of the prosecutions were successful; in Saypol's case the court found that the allegation of $125 bribery, as stated in the indictment, was unsubstantiated.
 The opinion states: "Taken as a whole, the evidence not only does not establish a legal basis for a charge of bribery, but clearly confirms that there was no bribe."
-(Decision of Justice Leonard H. Sandler, People v.
-Sandler, Indictment No. 1875/76, 87/76, p.
-9.

 In 1975 Saypol ruled against the landmark designation for Grand Central Terminal in New York City.
-This removed legal barriers to the construction of a 59-story office tower on top of the terminal.
+This would have removed legal barriers to the construction of a 59-story office tower on top of the terminal.
 Following the demolition of historic Penn Station, this project helped catalyze the historic preservation movement in New York, and more historic buildings were protected from such intrusions.
+Saypol's decision was roundly and widely criticized by the legal community, and was overturned by three higher courts, including the Supreme Court of the United States in Penn Central Transportation Co. v.
+New York City.